zama-ai/tfhe-rs/tfhe/docs/getting-started/benchmarks/cpu/README.md

 All CPU benchmarks were launched on an `AWS hpc7a.96xlarge` instance equipped with two 96-core `AMD EPYC 9R14 CPU @ 2.60GHz` and 740GB of RAM.
 {% endhint %}

+{% hint style="info" %}
+The numbers reported below were obtained with transparent huge pages disabled.
+To reproduce them, see [System tuning](../../../configuration/system-tuning.md).
+{% endhint %}

 * [Integer operations](cpu-integer-operations.md)
 * [ERC7984](cpu-erc7984.md)
 * [KVStore](cpu-kvstore.md)